ConanQAI/FirstRepository/README.md

 # FirstRepository
-This is the first project.
+This is the first project on GitHub.